-- a.
-The activity claims to be for the benefit of Northern Oklahoma College and/or its students, employees, or programs; - b.
-The activity does in fact benefit the College; - c.
-Checks are made payable to Northern Oklahoma College Foundation, Inc. or Northern Oklahoma College; - d.
-Donors expect a gift receipt for tax purposes or are promised a gift receipt or, - e.
-The organization uses the College's taxpayer identification number or the Foundation's federal identification number.
+- The activity is for the benefit of Northern Oklahoma College and/or its students, employees, or programs; - Checks are made payable to Northern Oklahoma College Foundation, Inc. or Northern Oklahoma College; - Donors expect a gift receipt for tax purposes or are promised a gift receipt; or - The organization use of the Foundation or College federal identification number.

-3.35.2 Process for Seeking Approval of Fundraising Activities
+3.34.2 Process for Seeking Approval of Fundraising Activities

-All fundraising activities meeting the definition of "College fundraising activity" must be approved in advance utilizing the Institutional Fundraising Activity Request Form.
+Request Form prior to start of any fundraising action beginning.
 To avoid duplication and proliferation, all Northern Oklahoma College faculty, staff, and student organizational fundraising shall be coordinated through the Office of Development and Community Relations.
 Any potential fundraising activities on behalf of a college program or initiative must first be formally communicated to the Vice President for Development and Community Relations.
 When seeking grant assistance, notify the Vice President for Development and Community Relations and follow procedures outlined by the Grants Oversight Committee.
-Upon approval, all fundraising activities will be reported to the NOC Executive Council.
+Upon approval, all fundraising activities will be reported to the NOC